There are a few possible scenarios that could have led to you having a disc that is unfinalized:

 When Isobuster has detected the files on the disc run the Find Missing Files and Folders option under the File menu.

 You will now have an entry on the left hand column of Files and folders found by their signature.

-Select that, then go to File, Files found via their signature then Extract files found via their signature.
+Select that, then go to File, Files found via their signature then for a Data DVD choose Extract files found via their signature.
 Choose a location and let it run.

 You will now have all the files where you selected them to go.

 In the case of a video DVD you may end up with files having the .VOB extension.
 These are the MPEG files from your disc, wrapped in the VOB container.

 They can then be imported into a video editing program using the “Import DVD/VR” function or can be read by most DVD burning software.